parallelinnovation/N-dimension/CONTRIBUTING.md

 Author: Adrian Papineau

 # Intro
-Making this in Python only because it is the only language I am comfortable with.
+Making this in Python only because it is a language I am comfortable with.
 I plan on using pyqt for the GUI, and sqlite3 for the database storage.

 **Please see the documentation for the complete framework**.